 - In a kadai, heat the oil and add jeera seeds.
 Fry till they turn brown.

-- Add tomatoes and sauté further till the tomatoes are fully done.
+- Add tomatoes and saute further till the tomatoes are fully cooked.

 - Add the boiled dal and garam masala.
 Boil for 2-3 minutes.

 - In a separate pan, heat ghee and add the kashmiri mirch powder, fry for 30 seconds and pour over the dal before serving.
 Add a dash of lemon juice and garnish with coriander leaves while serving with hot phulkas.

 Great instructions if you have a pressure cooker.
 I don’t!